 We already know how to represent images and categorical variables (classes, letters, words, ...).
-Now consider a problem of representing a whole document.
+Now consider the problem of representing a whole document.

-We usually represent a document as a bag of words - we create a feature space with a dimension for every unique word (or for character sequences), called term.
-However, there are many possible ways how the values of the terms might be set.
+An elementary approach is to represent a document as a bag of words - we create a feature space with a dimension for every unique word (or for character sequences), called a term.

+However, there are many ways in which the values of the terms can be set.

 Term Frequency - Inverse Document Frequency